jdstrand/language-checker/docs/ignore.md

 `language-checker` will also automatically ignore anything listed in `.gitignore`, `.ignore`, and `.git/info/exclude`.

-## `.wokeignore`
+## `.langcheckignore`

-You may also specify a `.wokeignore` file at the root of the directory to add additional ignore files.
+You may also specify a `.langcheckignore` file at the root of the directory to add additional ignore files.
 This also follows the [gitignore](https://git-scm.com/docs/gitignore) convention.

-See [.wokeignore.example]({{config.repo_url}}/blob/main/.wokeignore.example) for a collection of common files and directories that may contain generated [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) and [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s.
+See [.langcheckignore.example]({{config.repo_url}}/blob/main/.langcheckignore.example) for a collection of common files and directories that may contain generated [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) and [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s.
 Dependency directories are also shown in the example as the linter will parse dependency source code and possibly find errors.

 ## In-line and next-line ignoring